ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

    I personally do not think this addition is worth it, but it was suggested on the pull request.

-5. Continue to output ``*`` in error messages when ``-XStarIsType`` is enabled.
+5. Report ``Type`` in error messages, regardless of whether ``-XStarIsType`` is enabled.

-   This alternative has the very real benefit of conforming to existing educational materials.
-However, my own experience is that the name ``*`` is confusing (leading newer Haskellers to think it is some kind of wildcard).
-I would like to work toward a future where ``*`` is removed from the language, and changing error messages is one step in that direction.
+   An advantage here is that I think ``Type`` is easier to understand than ``*``: just about everyone whom I've taught about kinds gets very confused about the name ``*``, thinking that ``*`` is some kind of universal kind that encompasses all other kinds.
+(Indeed, I thought this, too, once upon a time.)

+   This alternative has two noteworthy drawbacks:

+   * There are gobs of resources that use ``*``.
+These would all go out of date.

+   * The Haskell Reports mention ``*`` by name.
+If error messages print ``Type`` instead of ``*``, we'll be further from the behavior that the Report authors intended at the time.
+However, as the Reports do not specify error message text, this change does not bring us further from formal compliance to the letter of the Report.
+It would bring us further from the spirit of the Report.

 .. |star| unicode:: U+2605 .. unicode star

 6. Currently, and in this proposal, both ``*`` and its unicode variant |star| are